Frequently Asked Questions (FAQs)

 Are there other data sets you plan to add in the future?

-In addition to regularly updating the current data sources with newly available data, we are working to add data from the National Occupational Mortality Surveillance (NOMS) program.
-We are also exploring other opportunities to add work-related health and injury data to WHC in the future.
+In addition to regularly updating the current data sources with newly available data, we are also exploring other opportunities to add work-related health and injury data to WHC in the future.